 |---|---|---|---|---|

-Sentinel-Gate/Sentinelgate (24 stars, Go, AGPL-3.0, 14 commits, v2.1.4) is a universal firewall for AI agents.
+Sentinel-Gate/Sentinelgate (25 stars, Go, AGPL-3.0, 14 commits, v2.1.4) is a universal firewall for AI agents.
 It intercepts MCP tool calls and evaluates them against deterministic policies before execution.
-The biggest mover in this category — stars jumped from 5 to 24 (+380%) and commits doubled from 7 to 14 since our last review.
+Quiet this cycle — no new releases since v2.1.4 (April 2026), which fixed $HOME path handling and refined auto-baseline capture logic.

 Deterministic policy enforcement — explicit rule-based allow/deny decisions, not probabilistic AI-based filtering.
 This is the correct approach for compliance — auditors want deterministic controls, not “the AI thought it was probably safe.”
 CEL-powered rules — Common Expression Language for sophisticated policy conditions (e.g., “allow read operations on production databases only during business hours”).
 RBAC — role-based access control for agent identities.
 Complete audit trail — every action logged with identity, decision, timestamp, and arguments.
 Budget controls — per-identity usage limits including call caps, write restrictions, and rate limiting.
 Response transformation — five modification types: redaction, truncation, injection, dry-run, and masking.
 Session recording — full request/response capture with timeline replay and export.
 Admin dashboard — browser-based policy management.
 Policy templates — seven pre-configured security profiles.
 Content scanning — PII and secrets detection in tool call payloads.
 Platform binaries — pre-built releases for macOS, Linux, and Windows across ARM64/x86_64.

 The AGPL-3.0 license may be a concern for enterprises that want to embed this as a component without open-sourcing their own code.
-Now at v2.1.4 with platform-specific binaries — significant maturation from the v1.1 we reviewed previously.
+At v2.1.4 with platform-specific binaries — significant maturation from the v1.1 reviewed earlier this year.
+No new releases since April 2026, though the feature set is already rich for teams that need deterministic policy enforcement.

 Agent Identity Protocol (AIP)